caprover/caprover-cli/readme.md

 Fore more information see CapRover.com

+Always refer to the documentation bundled in CLI as it is the most updated one.
+You can view the help by `caprover --help` or `caprover deploy --help` or etc.

 ## Getting started

 This guide assumes that you have started CapRover on a linux server and setup your DNS (see [CapRover Setup](https://caprover.com/docs/get-started.html#caprover-setup)).